coyoteclan/cod1-Blitz-Rush/README.md

 # cod1-Blitz-Rush
-A gametype mod for cod1
+A gametype mod for Call of Duty 1 similar to the deathrun mod

+## Todo:
+  - Everything...